cockroachdb/docs/v22.1/licensing-faqs.md

 ### If Cockroach Labs is making available software to me under the Business Source License, does Cockroach Labs grant me any patent rights?

 The BSL does not explicitly reference patents in the text of the license.
-However, Cockroach believes that the BSL includes an implied patent license and intends that in this case the BSL include an implied patent license under those patent claims that are licenseable by Cockroach Labs which are necessarily infringed by any permitted use of the BSL licensed software alone.
+However, Cockroach Labs intends that in this case the BSL include an implied patent license under those patent claims that are licenseable by Cockroach Labs which are necessarily infringed by any permitted use of the BSL licensed software alone.